 Construction of Watercare’s Central Interceptor will start with site works in August and the project is expected to be completed by 2025.

-On March 14, Watercare, owned by the Auckland City Council, and the Ghella Abergeldie Joint Venture, signed the contract to construct Watercare’s Central Interceptor, a $1.2 billion wastewater tunnel with associated infrastructure.
+On March 14, Watercare, owned by Auckland Council, and the Ghella Abergeldie Joint Venture, signed the contract to construct Watercare’s Central Interceptor, a $1.2 billion wastewater tunnel with associated infrastructure.

 This 13-kilometre tunnel is a vital infrastructure project for Auckland and is part of Watercare’s wider wastewater long-term infrastructure strategy.

 Watercare’s chief executive, Raveen Jaduram, says that in older parts of central Auckland, wastewater and stormwater flow into a combined network of pipes.
 When it rains, stormwater overwhelms these pipes, which are designed to overflow into waterways, and a mix of wastewater and stormwater can flood urbans streets.

 “The Central Interceptor will run underground from Western Springs to the Mangere Wastewater Treatment, collecting wastewater along the way via link sewers and drop shafts.”

 While the Central Interceptor is being built, Watercare will deliver further projects in the area such as separating the stormwater and wastewater pipes.
 The largest of these projects is the Grey Lynn wastewater tunnel which is a two-kilometre extension of the Central Interceptor.

 “The Grey Lynn wastewater tunnel has been included in our construction contract with Ghella Abergeldie Joint Venture,” says Jaduram.